 Focus on residual activity: Case study data reveal a clearer flea control picture

-In analyzing these data, several important biologic and product-related factors must be considered.
-In such studies we also use intermittent-light flea traps3 to evaluate the level of premises infestation since these traps collect fleas emerging from the cocoons.
-In this case, note that flea trap counts (counts of emergent fleas) were actually higher on days 7, 14, and 21 than on day 0 and that emergent flea trap counts were still high on day 28.
-But keep in mind that the fleas collected in intermittent-light flea traps on days 7, 14, 21, and 28 were likely produced from flea eggs laid before treatment was initiated.
-One of the biggest unknowns in a household is how many flea eggs were laid before treatment was initiated and what percentage of those eggs will develop into adult fleas—or, stated differently, the level of reinfestation pressure.
+But not so fast, says Dryden.
+“Keep in mind that the fleas collected in intermittent-light flea traps on days 7, 14, 21 and 28 were likely produced from flea eggs laid before treatment was initiated,” he says.
+“One of the biggest unknowns in a household is how many flea eggs were laid before treatment was initiated and what percentage of those eggs will develop into adult fleas.
 In such a household, it is possible that a flea problem may appear to get worse after treatment.”

-When faced with such a flea infestation, you can readminister the product in a manner consistent with the product label.
-To increase the effective dose and speed of kill, administer a short-acting adulticide, such as nitenpyram orally once a day or every other day, for two or three weeks.
-Switching products should be a last resort.
-As evidenced by the data from this case, if a product switch had occurred, the second product would have received the credit for the dramatic reduction in the flea infestation, when, in fact, the first product was responsible.
+So if a client trying to eliminate a flea infestation comes to you concerned that the number fleas isn’t drastically down within the first month, tell them, just wait a bit.
+It is working.
+“Switching products should be a last resort,” says Dryden.
+“As evidenced by the data from this case, if a product switch had occurred, the second product would have received the credit for the dramatic reduction in the flea infestation, when, in fact, the first product was responsible.”

 1. Dryden MW, Burkindine S, Lewis T, et al. Efficacy of selamectin in controlling natural flea infestations on pets and in private residences in comparison with imidacloprid and fipronil, in Proceedings.
 Am Assoc Vet Parasitol Annu Mtg, 2001; P34.

-2. Dryden MW, Boyer JE, Smith V. Techniques for estimating on-animal populations of Ctenocephalides felis (Siphonaptera: Pulicidae).
+• Dryden MW, Boyer JE, Smith V. Techniques for estimating on-animal populations of Ctenocephalides felis (Siphonaptera: Pulicidae).
 J Med Entomol 1994;31(4):631-634.

-3. Dryden MW, Broce AB.
+• Dryden MW, Broce AB.
 Development of a trap for collecting newly emerged Ctenocephalides felis (Siphonaptera: Pulicidae) in homes.
 J Med Entomol 1993;30(5):901-906.

-4. Dryden MW, Smith V, Payne PA, et al. Comparative speed of kill of selamectin, imidacloprid, and fipronil–(S)-methoprene spot-on formulations against fleas on cats.
+• Dryden MW, Smith V, Payne PA, et al. Comparative speed of kill of selamectin, imidacloprid, and fipronil–(S)-methoprene spot-on formulations against fleas on cats.
 Vet Ther 2005;6(3):228-236.